Megan Thee Stallion Isn’t The One On Trial

 Over the weekend, 50 Cent posted a meme likening Megan to Jussie Smollet, who was notoriously found guilty of lying to police that he’d been the victim of a racist, homophobic attack in 2019.
 At the same time, disgraced podcast host and former rapper Joe Budden made a point to mention in a recent episode of his show that he doesn’t like Megan, before posting a cryptic tweet suggesting that she’s lying.

-Vilifying women (or in this case suggesting that they deserve to be shot) on the basis of their sexual history is something we see time and time again because it’s an easy a way to cast doubt on their moral character and believability.
-And for Black women in particular, the consequences of stepping out of society’s faux puritanism are always much harsher.
-From being thought of as a “ho,” “ran through,” or “for everybody,” the vitriolic language and culture around sexual promiscuity is solely reserved for Black women.
+Vilifying women (or in this case suggesting that they deserve to be shot) on the basis of their sexual history is something we see time and time again because it’s an easy way to cast doubt on their moral character and believability.
+And for Black women, in particular, the consequences of stepping out of society’s faux puritanism are always much harsher.
+From being thought of as a “ho”, “ran through”, or “for everybody”, the vitriolic language and culture around sexual promiscuity are solely reserved for Black women.

 Advertisement

-At first, it was confusing to me that people are choosing not to believe Megan and instead take the side of Lanez, a person who has a history of alleged domestic abuse, and who, as the court will hopefully soon hear, allegedly admitted to being the shooter.
+At first, it was confusing to me that people are choosing not to believe Megan and instead take the side of Lanez.
 The court also heard audio from an interview in which Megan’s former friend Kelsey Harris told prosecutors she saw Lanez shoot at Megan five times, and that he later tried to bribe her into keeping quiet.

 But the reality of Megan's situation is that the support Lanez has received in this moment says less about him, his character, or even any belief that he may not have done it.
 It’s about enabling the mechanisms that allow for violence against Black women.